• Menu

 Probably the best pancake you've never had

 Kaiserschmarren translates to ‘Emperor’s mess’, as it was reportedly Kaiser Franz Josef’s favourite dessert.
 Essentially, this is a light and fluffy, yet thick pancake, diced up into large chunks, and flambéed in butter, sugar and rum to give a beautiful caramelised crunch.
-It is dusted with icing sugar on top and normally served with a chilled plum compote on the side.
-I know that apple sauce or other types of jam can be offered depending on where you get it from, but I’ve only ever had it served with plum compote.
-When you order it, alarm bells should ring if they don’t warn you that it will take about 20 minutes or so to prepare.
-It has to be made fresh to order, as the egg whites need to be whisked, if not expect dense, rubbery chunks.
-You’ll often find Kaiserschmarren at Christmas or Easter markets, but avoid those in favour of freshly made ones at a decent restaurant.
+It’s then dusted with icing sugar and normally served with a chilled plum compote on the side.
+Apple sauce may also be offered depending on where you get it from, but I’ve only ever had it served with plum compote.

 Marillenknödel